7Block Labs

 ByAUJay

-Summary: This guide shows exactly how to use Infura’s WebSocket eth_subscribe interface for real‑time Ethereum data, with production‑grade examples, credit budgeting math, and failure‑resilient patterns for newHeads/newBlockHeaders, logs, and pending transactions across mainnet and testnets.
-It’s written for architects who need precise details to ship reliable, cost‑predictable systems at scale. (docs.metamask.io)
+Summary: This guide walks you through using Infura’s WebSocket eth_subscribe interface to get real-time Ethereum data.
+Inside, you’ll find solid examples ready for production, some handy credit budgeting math, and tips for building failure-resilient patterns around newHeads/newBlockHeaders, logs, and pending transactions on both mainnet and testnets.
+It’s crafted for architects who want the nitty-gritty details to deliver dependable, cost-effective systems at scale. (docs.metamask.io)

 Infura WebSocket eth_subscribe Logs Documentation: Subscribe NewBlockHeaders and Beyond

-Decision‑makers increasingly expect real‑time UX: balances that update the instant a transfer lands, dashboards that tick when a validator proposes a block, and ops alerts that fire before users notice.
-On Ethereum, that means WebSockets and eth_subscribe.
+Decision-makers are really starting to expect real-time user experiences.
+Think about it: balances that refresh the moment a transfer comes through, dashboards that update right when a validator proposes a block, and operational alerts that trigger before users even notice something's up.
+For Ethereum, this all boils down to using WebSockets and the eth_subscribe method.

 What eth_subscribe gives you on Infura in January 2026